Infinisoft-inc/public/Packages/@brainstack/react/README.md

 Contributions are welcome!
 If you would like to contribute to this module, please follow these guidelines:

-Fork the repository
+- Fork the repository.
-Create a new branch for your changes
+- Create a new branch for your changes.
-Make your changes and commit them with descriptive commit messages
+- Make your changes and commit them with descriptive commit messages.
-Push your changes to your fork
+- Push your changes to your fork.
-Submit a pull request
+- Submit a pull request.

 # License